|

 certified insane for his incessant castle building (see King

 Ludwig's Neuschwanstein).
-The current resident of Schloss
+The current resident of Castle

 Sommersdorf, located in the tiny village of Sommersdorf a few miles from